Euro, pound firmer after Brexit deal but broader concerns support dollar

 “A rate hike in December is fully priced in and the next lift-off in rates will most likely be in March next year, which is likely to support the dollar,” said Attrill.

-Against the Japanese yen, the dollar gained 0.02 percent to trade at 113.63.
-Analysts think the dollar still remains the more favoured flight-to-safety currency over the yen and Swiss franc.
+Against the Japanese yen JPY=, the dollar gained 0.02 percent to trade at 113.63.
+Analysts think the dollar still remains the more favored flight-to-safety currency over the yen and Swiss franc.

 Reporting by Vatsal Srivastava; Editing by Sam Holmes